• Skip to primary navigation

 Old Fashioned Corned Beef Pie

-Old fashioned corned beef pie is a British comfort food dinner that your whole family will love.
-Potatoes, carrots, celery, and garlic flavor this old-fashioned meat pie made with homemade shortcrust pastry.
+British corned beef pie is an old-fashioned comfort food dinner that your whole family will love.
+Popularized during WW2 rationing in the UK, this pie combines canned corned beef with potatoes, carrots, celery, and garlic under a homemade shortcrust pastry.

 Print Pin FavoriteSaved!
 Rate